apache/nuttx/README.txt

   Unlike Cygwin, MSYS does not support symbolic links.
 The 'ln -s' commnad will, in fact, copy a directory!
-This means that you Make.defs file will have to include  defintion like:
+This means that you Make.defs file will have to include definitions like:

     ifeq ($(CONFIG_WINDOWS_MSYS),y)
       DIRLINK = $(TOPDIR)/tools/copydir.sh